siwanetzu/threejs-top-down/GDD.md

 - [ ] Add decorative elements to the scene.

 ### 4.4.
 UI
-- [ ] Create a user interface to display character information.
+- [x] Create a user interface to display character information (Health).
+- [ ] Add mana/resource bars.
 - [ ] Add a main menu and pause screen.